pdrlsoftwareteam/AgPilot_v0.1/libraries/AP_Scripting/drivers/EFI_HFE.md

-This driver should be loaded by placing the lua script in the APM/SCRIPTS directory on the microSD card, which can be done either directly or via MAVFTP.
+This driver should be loaded by placing the lua script in the APM/SCRIPTS directory on the microSD card, which can be done either directly or via AGPILOTFTP.
 The following key parameters should be set:

  - SCR_ENABLE should be set to 1
  - EFI_TYPE should be set to 7